hciudad/guides/code.md

     ```

-  - **Spacing Before Parenthesis**:
+  - **Spacing Before Opening Parenthesis**:

-    When the parenthesis opens a control structure (if/else/while/for/etc), preceed with a space
+    When the parenthesis opens a control structure (if/else/while/for/etc), preceed with a space.
     ```php
     // bad
     if(test) return false;